-B. Special meetings may be called by the president and must be called upon the written request of two members of the board of directors.
+- Special.
+Special meetings may be called by the president or by any two members of the board of directors.
 The purpose of the meeting must be stated in the call and at least five days’ notice, by email to all board members, must be given.

 ARTICLE VIII: COMMITTEES

 Section 1.
 Standing Committees.
-The standing committees are a bylaws and rules committee, an education committee, and a membership committee.
+The standing committees are a bylaws and rules committee, an education committee, and a technology committee.

 Section 2.
 Composition.
 Except as otherwise provided in these bylaws, chairmen and members of all standing committees will be nominated by the president and confirmed by the board of directors.

 Section 3.
 Duties.
 The standing committees will perform the duties specified in the standing rules and such other duties as may be delegated by the assembly at the annual meeting.

 Section 4.
 Special Committees.
 Such special committees may be created as EAP or the board of directors deem necessary to carry on the work of EAP.
 The chairmen and members of such special committees will be nominated by the president and confirmed by the board of directors, except that in the absence of the president, EAP or the board of directors, as applicable, may appoint the chairman and members, who will be treated as though appointed by the president.

 Section 5.
 Ex-officio Membership.
 The president is an ex-officio member of all committees except the nominating committee.